gvwilson/sdxjs/async-programming/index.md

 This short program creates a new `Pledge` with a callback that takes two other callbacks as arguments:
-`resolve` (which we run when everything worked) and `reject` (which we run when something went wrong).
+`resolve` (which will run when everything worked) and `reject` (which will run when something went wrong).
-The top-level callback does the first part of what we want to do, i.e., whatever we want to run before we expect a delay.
+The top-level callback does the first part of what we want to do, i.e., whatever we want to run before we expect a delay;
-For demonstration purposes, we will use `setTimeout` with zero delay to switch tasks;
+for demonstration purposes, we will use `setTimeout` with zero delay to switch tasks.
-once this task resumes,
+Once this task resumes,
 we call the `resolve` callback to trigger whatever is supposed to happen after the delay.

 Now look at the line with `then`.